At a glance

 (7) Column (6) – Column (2)

-(8) Non-income-tax-related benefits, representing the cash proceeds received by the investor based on the cash generated by the project, are recognized in current period pre-tax earnings when received.
+(8) Non-income-tax-related benefits, representing the cash proceeds (a) received by the investor based on the cash generated by the project and (b) upon exercise of the put right (net of the remaining carrying amount of the investment at that time), are recognized in current period pre-tax earnings when received